Escape, relax and learn to play

-Lunch – a variety of traditional Senegalese dishes cooked on site by our lovely cook, Jida.
+A variety of traditional Senegalese dishes cooked on site by our lovely cook, Jida.
 Eaten communally, no menu.
-Mostly fish and rice, very occasionally chicken if the seaid rough and there’s been no fishing!
-Vegetarian option if required.
+Mostly fish and rice, very occasionally chicken if the sea is rough and there’s been no fishing!
+Vegetarian option if required and advised in advance.

 All drinking water is drawn directly from our well and is clean and fresh, though bottled water is readily available in town for those who prefer it.